 If you did not get an email, it is not because we didn’t want you.
 It is most likely because unfortunately we cannot admit everyone – we just don’t have the capacity.
 Feel free to apply again and/or reach out later in the year to let us know you are still interested.

-If you are 22 years old or younger, we would be delighted to have you apply to be a student at Youth Journalism International!
+If you are 19 or or younger, we would be delighted to have you apply to be a student at Youth Journalism International!